Marion Stein

-Maria Donata Nanetta Paulina Gustava Erwina Wilhelmine Stein, CBE (18 October 19266 March 2014), known as Marion Stein, and subsequently by marriage as Marion Lascelles, Countess of Harewood, and later Marion Thorpe, was an Austrian-born British concert pianist.
+Maria Donata Nanetta Paulina Gustava Erwina Wilhelmine Stein (18 October 1926 – 6 March 2014), known as Marion Stein, was an Austrian-born British concert pianist.
+During her marriage to George Lascelles, Earl of Harewood, she was known as Marion Lascelles, Countess of Harewood and was a member of the extended British royal family.
+After her divorce and subsequent remarriage to British politician Jeremy Thorpe, leader of the Liberal Party from 1967 to 1976, she became known as Marion Thorpe.

 Career

-Born in Vienna, Stein was of Ashkenazi Jewish heritage, the daughter of Sophie Bachmann and musician Erwin Stein.
-She came to the UK just before the Second World War.
+Stein was born in Vienna to a Jewish family, the daughter of Sophie Bachmann and musician Erwin Stein.
+She came to the United Kingdom just before the Second World War.
 She attended the Royal College of Music and became good friends with composer Benjamin Britten.

 By 1949, as Countess of Harewood, and with the patronage of her mother-in-law, Princess Mary, Stein was chatelaine of the Palladian Harewood House, north of Leeds, and threw herself into organising events.

 In March 1950, she created an opera-inspired fancy dress ball in aid of Britten's English Opera Group, featuring Frederick Ashton and Moira Shearer dancing the tango from the ballet Façade.
 In September 1950, she was reported as being pregnant and, unusually for society women of the time, "planning to attend every night" of the Leeds Triennial Musical Festival which featured a performance by Britten.
 She was the joint founder in 1961 (along with Fanny Waterman) of the Leeds International Piano Competition.
 She also collaborated with Fanny Waterman on Piano Lessons, a successful piano tutor.

 In 1973, she was a guest on BBC Radio 4's Desert Island Discs and she was an occasional panellist on the BBC music quiz Face the Music.

 Personal life

 Stein married twice, on both occasions to prominent public figures.

 Her first husband was George Lascelles, 7th Earl of Harewood, whom she married on 29 September 1949.
 The couple met at the Aldeburgh Festival.
 Lord Harewood, son of Mary, Princess Royal, was the grandson of King George V, the nephew of kings Edward VIII and George VI, and a cousin of Queen Elizabeth II.
-Marion became the countess of Harewood.
+Marion became the Countess of Harewood.
 They had three sons: